nguyentrungduc134/ECS-Firelens-multi-config-terraform/README.md

 Bind mounts are used in Amazon ECS to allow containers to access files on the host instance.
 This is particularly useful for sharing data between the host and the containers.

-### Example Question and Answer

-**Question:** What is the purpose of using bind mounts in Amazon ECS?

-**Answer:** To allow containers to access files on the host instance.

-For more details, refer to the [Amazon ECS Bind Mount Examples](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/bind-mount-examples.html).

 ## Terraform Configuration for Fluent Bit Configuration File